tarantool-php/queue/README.md

 ### Custom methods

-Thanks to flexible nature of the [tarantool/queue](https://github.com/tarantool/queue/) module, you can easily create your own queue drivers or extend existing ones with an additional functionality.
-For example, you added the `put_many` method to your `foobar` queue, which inserts multiple tasks in a transaction:
+Thanks to flexible nature of the [queue](https://github.com/tarantool/queue/) Lua module, you can easily create your own queue drivers or extend existing ones with an additional functionality.
+For example, suppose you added the `put_many` method to your `foobar` queue, which inserts multiple tasks atomically:

 ```lua
 -- queues.lua